 The Massif de la Clape is a South of France Natural Site that lies in a Regional Natural Park in the Narbonne region.
 It stretches from the Corbières to the Mediterranean Sea- over 70,000 hectares (!).
 Right in the heart of this unique landscape lies a mysterious phenomenon called the Gouffre de L’Oeil Doux, literally translated as the “Sweet Eyed Sinkhole”.

-As I had planned this trip for a while, I was well prepared and even brought along a picnic for us.
+As I had planned this family trip for a while, I was well prepared and even brought along a picnic for us.
 We weren’t the only ones though, apparently the site is a popular spot amongst locals.
 Chéri got all dressed up in a fancy sport outfit, expecting a three-hour hike.
 Clearly, I wasn’t that well prepared, because when we discovered the sign to the trail, we found out that the sinkhole was only 0,8 kilometres from the parking lot.
-Even the kids thought this was doable.
+Therefore, even the kids thought this was doable.

 Gouffre de L’Oeil Doux